-Competitions for Engineers Day 2019 include six competitions hosted by organizations from the college.
-This year’s competitions included the Balsa Wood Bridge Competition, the Egg Drop Competition, the Rocky Top Stand Competition, the Penny Boat Challenge, Quiz Bowl, and the Radiation Shielding Competition.
+Competitions for Engineers Day 2023 includes nine competitions hosted by organizations from around the college.
 View a full list of rules and regulations for the competitions.

 Balsa Wood Bridge Competition

 Hosted by American Society of Civil Engineers (ASCE)

 Bridges made in advance.
 The objective of this event is to design and construct the lightest bridge capable of supporting a given load over a given span.
 The bridge must allow the passage of one Hot Wheels Car of any variety along the entire length.

 Participants compete as a team to stack a set of 10 cups using strings tied to a rubber band.
 Modifications can be made to increase the difficulty, and the fastest team wins.
 The overall goal is to use a simple, highly competitive task to emphasize the importance of strategy and communication in engineering.

 Devices made in advance.
 Teams of high school students test their engineering design skills to create a vehicle that will allow an egg to drop safely from a height of approximately 50 ft without breaking.
 In order to maximize their scores, students are encouraged to carefully select and minimize the variety of materials used in their designs.

 Participants will be supplied with various types of dried pasta and gorilla glue / hot glue in order to make a vehicle out of pasta.
 There will be two categories, one for form and one for function.
 The teams that create the best vehicle from each category will win a prize.

 Penny Boat Competition